Shared Latent Space by Both Languages in Non-Autoregressive Neural Machine Translation: Abstract

 \section{Abstract}

-Latent variable modeling in non-autoregressive neural machine translation (NAT) is a promising approach to mitigate the multimodality problem.
-In the previous works, they added an auxiliary model to estimate the posterior distribution of the latent variable conditioned on the source and target sentences.
-However, it causes several disadvantages, such as redundant information extraction in the latent variable, increasing parameters, and a tendency to ignore a part of the information from the inputs.
-In this paper, we propose a new latent variable modeling that is based on a dual reconstruction perspective and an advanced hierarchical latent modeling approach.
-Our proposed method, {\em LadderNMT}, shares a latent space across both languages so that it hypothetically alleviates or solves the above disadvantages.
-Experimental results quantitatively and qualitatively demonstrate that our proposed latent variable modeling learns an advantageous latent space and significantly improves translation quality in WMT translation tasks.
+{Non-autoregressive neural machine translation (NAT) offers substantial translation speed up compared to autoregressive neural machine translation (AT) at the cost of translation quality.
+Latent variable modeling has emerged as a promising approach to bridge this quality gap, particularly for addressing the chronic multimodality problem in NAT.
+In the previous works that used latent variable modeling, they added an auxiliary model to estimate the posterior distribution of the latent variable conditioned on the source and target sentences.
+However, it causes several disadvantages, such as redundant information extraction in the latent variable, increasing the number of parameters, and a tendency to ignore some information from the inputs.
+In this paper, we propose a novel latent variable modeling that integrates a dual reconstruction perspective and an advanced hierarchical latent modeling with a shared intermediate latent space across languages.
+This latent variable modeling hypothetically alleviates or prevents the above disadvantages.
+In our experiment results, we present comprehensive demonstrations that our proposed approach infers superior latent variables which lead better translation quality.
+Finally, in the benchmark translation tasks, such as WMT, we demonstrate that our proposed method significantly improves translation quality compared to previous NAT baselines including the state-of-the-art NAT model.}